 When To See The Doctor?

 If you have taken all the above-mentioned therapies, but your pain is not reducing, then you have to visit the doctor.
 It can be an indicator of a serious injury.
-If you are experiencing any of the following, you should go to a doctor immediately.
+If you are experiencing any of the following, you should take immediate help from our highly experienced doctor's team.

 - If you are in pain and cold, therapy is not helping in reducing the swelling.